When is the Right Time for a Company Rebrand?

 When should you rebrand?

-While you can change up your brand anytime, here are four times you definitely want to rebrand.
+While you can change up your brand anytime, here are four times you definitely should want a rebrand.

 1. Your products or services have changed

 If you're not the same company you were a few years ago, why do you still look like it?
 If your products or services have changed, it's also likely that you need to get through the new customers or break into a totally new market.
 Don't go in looking like you don't belong there!
 New potential customers may think your brand is confusing if it doesn't relate well to the new market or what you're trying to sell.
 They'll choose someone else with clearer direction.